AcademySoftwareFoundation/rez/INSTALL.md

 Specifically:

-* When within a rez environment (ie after using the `rez-env` command), the rez command line tools would not be guaranteed to function correctly;
+* When within a rez environment (ie after using the `rez-env` command), the rez command line tools are not guaranteed to function correctly;
-* When within a rez environment, other packages' tools (that were also installed with pip) would remain visible, but would not be guaranteed to work.
+* When within a rez environment, other packages' tools (that were also installed with pip) remain visible, but are not guaranteed to work.

 When you enter a rez environment, the rez packages in the resolve configure that environment as they see fit.
 For example, it is not uncommon for a python